TheMatjaz/Numerus/README.md

-This library allows you to **convert roman numerals to values and values to roman numerals**, adds some extensions to them to **support big and float values** that other converters of the same kind usually don't, focalizes on **optimization, clean code and error handling**.
+This library allows you to **convert roman numerals to values and values to roman numerals**, adds some extensions to them to **support big and float values** that other converters of the same kind usually don't, focuses on **optimization, clean code and error handling**.
 Also offers a **Numerus shell** to convert values on-the-fly or by pipelining (on Unix-like OS) without the need to incorporate the library in an existing project.